 Each ad forms a corresponding Ad Object 33d as illustrated in FIG. 5d.
 For a given advertisement, Ad Object 33d indicates to which series the advertisement belongs.
 To effectuate this, the Ad Object 33d indicates a series ID which references an Ad Series Object 33c, and indicates a series sequence (i.e., the ordering of the ads in a series).
 Ad Object 33d also includes the starting and ending time for display of the ad each day.
 Ad Object 33d also provides references to graphic, sound, and multimedia portions of an advertisement.
-A text-only format of an advertisement is used for users receiving messages on their own E-mail service or on a text-only browser (e.g., Links systems for VAX/VMS operating systems) rather than through the messaging feature of program 31.
+A text-only format of an advertisement is used for users receiving messages on their own E-mail service or on a text-only browser (e.g., Links systems for VAX/VMS operating systems) rather than through the messaging fea- 10 tion a Stock Exchange ticker flashes, and behind the ture of program 31.

 Another part of the Sponsor Objects 33a-d is a computer subroutine 41 (FIG. 3a) which provides performance reporting.
 This enables the sponsors of the advertisements to obtain reports on successful use of the advertisements.
-The types of reports provided in the preferred embodiment of program 31 are outlined in Appendix IV.
+The 15 types of reports provided in the preferred embodiment of program 31 are outlined in Appendix IV.
 In that Appendix, "HTs" means hits and "CTs" means click throughs.

-Briefly, an Overview Report provides a review by ad Object 33a (FIG. 5a) stores in a table (or sponsor directory) 65 package.
-The number of hits and number of click throughs purchased and achieved are indicated among the cost of the package and date specified by the ad package.
+Briefly, an Overview Report provides a review by ad package.
+The number of hits and number of click throughs 20 purchased and achieved are indicated among the cost of the package and date specified by the ad package.